 But back to reality… If you ever wondered about the difference between gelato and ice cream, we’ll happily elaborate.
 Gelato, which means ‘ice cream’ in Italian, has a higher proportion of milk and a lower proportion of cream and eggs (or no eggs at all).
 It's also denser than ice cream, has fewer calories, less sugar and a lower fat content per serving.
 Hmm, so maybe our kids were right about eating more of it daily?

 Here is an ice-screamingly abundant selection of Sydney’s best gelato places for the whole family to enjoy.
-Just in time for summer.
 Go Go Gelato!

 Cow and the Moon Gelato Bar

 This little artisanal gelato bar in Enmore has always had a magnet pulling in big crowds of iced sweets fans.
 And no wonder: it is seriously tasty and of superb quality.
 In 2014, Cow and the Moon beat the best ice cream artisans from all over the world to win the Gelato World Tour with its Mandorla affogato.
 The gelato combined caramelised almonds sourced from Italy with coffee shots on a Madagascan vanilla base.
 Coffee and kids probably don’t mix that well, so for your little gelato-maniacs, we’d suggest going for other flavours.
 Passionfruit Cream, Watermelon Sorbet, Fig and Mascarpone or Peanutzilla sound right up our alley!
 The staff makes all of the gelato in their "Gelato Lab" on the premises, using only the freshest of ingredients.
 You can bring some home for a private tasting, too: half a litre costs $15.